louisahsmith/test-ohdsi-lab/README.md

 ```r
 DatabaseConnector::downloadJdbcDrivers("postgresql")
 ```
-Use the `keyring` package to store your username and password in the prompts:
+Use the `keyring` package to store your username and password via the prompts:
 ```r
 keyring::key_set("redshiftUser")
 keyring::key_set("redshiftPassword")